itzg/docker-minecraft-server/minecraft-server/README.md

         -e TYPE=FABRIC -e FABRICVERSION=0.5.0.32 \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

-To use a pre-downloaded Forge installer, place it in the attached `/data` directory and specify the name of the installer file with `FABRIC_INSTALLER`, such as:
+To use a pre-downloaded Fabric installer, place it in the attached `/data` directory and specify the name of the installer file with `FABRIC_INSTALLER`, such as:

     $ docker run -d -v /path/on/host:/data ... \